Hn428/RL_Sports_Analystics/readme.txt

     python train/train_agent.py

-This will train the PPO model and save it to `models/nba_rl_predictor.zip`.
+This will train the PPO model and save it to 'models/nba_rl_predictor.zip'.

+    python train/train_checkpoints.py

+This will train the PPO model and save it in increaments of 100k timesteps.

+    python train/train_checkpoints.py

+This fine tuned the PPO model to optimal fit in our enviorment.

 ---